The Trust’s Ross Sea Heritage Restoration Project is a multi-year, multi-site heritage conservation programme in the Ross Sea region of Antarctica.

 Since 2006 we have engaged over 60 international heritage and conservation specialists in Antarctica working in our custom-built facilities in the most challenging heritage conservation environment on earth.

-In January 2015 we completed a major phase of conservation work on Ross Island which included the conservation of three historic bases and more than 18,000 artefacts:
+By January 2017 we have completed a major phase of conservation work on Ross Island which included the conservation of four historic bases and more than 18,000 artefacts:

 - Sir Ernest Shackleton’s 1908 base and its collection of more than 6,000 artefacts

 - Captain Robert Falcon Scott’s last expedition base at Cape Evans and its 11,500 artefacts

 - Scott’s first expedition base at Hut Point and 500 artefacts

 - Hillary's Hut at Scott Base and its 600 artefacts